 According to ancient sources, salt was even used in the slave trade in antiquity.
 It is even said that the ancient expression “not worth his salt” came from this practice.

-Also, in ancient times, most civilizations had myths and religious and magic rites involving salt — and Greece was no exception.
+In ancient times, most civilizations also had myths and religious and magic rites involving salt, and Greece was no exception.

-With tales of its usage during sacrifices and religious rituals, the history of salt is as exotic as is the amazing alykes, or salt marsh gardens, that extend for miles on end in Messolonghi, Greece.
+With tales of its usage during sacrifices and religious rituals, the history of salt is as exotic as is the amazing Alykes, the salt marsh gardens that extend for miles on end in Messolonghi, Greece.

 The unique landscape of the Messolonghi Lagoon, the largest lagoon in the country, is otherworldly, and the region is said to produce 60 percent of the country’s salt.
 In fact, the Messolonghi–Aetoliko lagoon system is considered to be one of the most important Mediterranean lagoons.